 But first, what is burrata cheese?
 Soft, delicate, creamy perfection!
 Burrata is a fresh cheese, typically made from cow’s milk that has a mild, milky flavor, with just a touch of sweetness.
 The outer shell is made of mozzarella, while the inside is filled with a mixture of stracciatella and cream.

 - Fresh balls of burrata cheese: A fresh cheese, typically made from cow’s milk that has a mild, milky flavor with a hint of sweetness.
-We recommend serving burrata room temperature for best texture.
+I recommend serving burrata room temperature for best texture.
 If you can’t find burrata, use fresh mozzarella cheese, either hand torn or cut into slices.

 - High quality extra virgin olive oil: Because there are so few ingredients in this salad, make sure to use an extra virgin olive oil you love!
 The flavor will be prominent.